Our Team

 Coral Euler, M.A.

-Coral Euler received her B.A. in Speech Language Pathology and Audiology at California State Fullerton, and her M.A. and Licensure in Early Childhood Education at the University of Colorado Denver.
+Coral Euler is a Social-emotional/Behavioral Coach at Wolff Child Psychology.
+She received her B.A. in Speech Language Pathology and Audiology at California State Fullerton, and her M.A. and Licensure in Early Childhood Education at the University of Colorado Denver.
 She has a long history of working with children and teenagers with specific developmental disorders (e.g., ASD, ADHD) and with a range of behavioral, emotional, and executive functioning challenges.
 Coral works with parents, children, and teens to find strategies that work for them to support each family’s individually tailored goals.
-Coral has worked for the past 15 years with hundreds of children through multiple state and county agencies, psychology, speech/language, and occupational therapy practices, and in partnership with Brian Wolff, Ph.D., at Wolff Child Psychology and through the Wolff Integrated Support for Executive Functioning (WISE) program they developed.
-Coral and Dr. Wolff created WISE to provide intensive, family-based support for children’s executive functioning challenges, including difficulties with behavioral, emotional, and cognitive regulation.
+Coral has worked for the past 20 years with hundreds of children through multiple state and county agencies, psychology, speech/language, and occupational therapy practices.
+She collaborated with the Executive Director on developing the Wolff Integrated Support for Executive Functioning (WISE) program, which provides intensive, family-based support for children’s executive functioning challenges, including difficulties with behavioral, emotional, and cognitive regulation.
 WISE services continue to be integrated into Coral’s day-to-day work with children and families, given the impact executive functioning challenges have on children’s emotional and behavioral functioning and on the well-being of the family as a whole.

 Outside of work, Coral enjoys exploring Colorado with her husband and two children.
 Coral is an engaging, structured, and compassionate professional who can seamlessly switch from being no-nonsense to all-nonsense depending on the needs of the client and family.
 Her individualized approach has made a substantial and positive impact on the lives of many parents and children over the last 15 years!